What We Do

 Why choose Ferdinand Funeral Homes?

 Years of experience have made Ferdinand the ultimate provider for final arrangements and healing experiences in Miami, FL.
-The owner, Fernando Caballero, and his staff have hearts for serving this community and are living out their personal callings to support others during one of Life’s most difficult stages.
+The staff have hearts for serving this community and are living out their personal callings to support others during one of Life’s most difficult stages.
 Our staff wants you to know we will alleviate your burden.
 We will support you through the meticulous details so you can focus on what’s most important: adjusting, grieving, and taking care of each other.
 The goal here is to provide families with memorable remembrance experiences, kind attention and support, compassion and professionalism, and tasteful handling of all the details during our time together.

 Services provided at Ferdinand Funeral Homes:

 Commemorative ceremonies are meant to be as unique as the people they represent.
 Our staff understands how important it is for loved ones to gather together for a ceremony and share memories, tears, laughs, express emotions, and comfort one another; the gathering is an integral part of the grieving process.
 At Ferdinand, these are the services provided: